This fresh vegan summer tart has a delicate nectarine and passion fruit filling and is garnished with a show-stopping fresh nectarine rose.

 I love to use passion fruit in desserts but these little buggers can become expensive really quickly.
 This is why I always keep this frozen passion fruit juice in my freezer.
 It’s convenient and for 3$ you can’t really beat the price.

-However, it’s not as tart as actual passion fruits so you might want to add 1 extra tbsp of lemon juice to this recipe if you decide to use this convenient alternative.
+However, it’s not as tart as actual passion fruits so you might want to add 1 extra tablespoon of lemon juice to this recipe if you decide to use this convenient alternative.
 Fresh is always best but sometimes the wallet wins.

 I like to use the Savoy brand coconut cream for this recipe because it is extra creamy and dreamy.
 It is also the exact amount of coconut milk I need for this recipe, which is the main reason why I get it.